b12io/orchestra/docs/source/features.rst

 The time to the right of the date shows the total time worked that day.

-A time entry can be manually added (versus automatically added by stopping the timer), by clicking the plus icon next to each date.
+A time entry can be manually added (versus automatically added by stopping the timer) by clicking the plus icon next to each date.

 .. image:: ../static/img/time_tracking/timecard_add_entry.png